Msfv3n0m/Docker-K8s/README.md

 # Docker-K8s

-A hello world for docker and Kubernetes
+This project is a hello world for Docker and K8s

+## Docker

+First we will start by pulling a docker image.
+Docker images are

+## Kubernetes